mrc-ide/starmeds/README.md

 Versions:

-app4_4 -> only one download button for both languages in a new tab + report showing automatically at the end
+app.R (former app4_4) -> only one download button for both languages in a new tab + report showing automatically at the end

 app4_3 -> only one download button for both languages in a new tab. code contains attempts to show html in tab.